 Using "bei" sentences

-Bei Sentences, which are called 被字句 (bèizìjù) in Chinese, are a key way to express the passive in modern Mandarin Chinese.
-In passive sentences, the object of an action becomes the subject of the sentence, and what would have been the subject of the normal (active voice) sentence, the "doer" of the action, becomes secondary, and may or may not be included in the passive sentence.
+被 (bèi) sentences, which are called 被字句 (bèizìjù) in Chinese, are a key way to express the passive voice in modern Mandarin Chinese.
+In passive sentences, the object of an action becomes the subject of the sentence, and the "doer" of the action, which would have been the subject of the normal (active voice) sentence, becomes secondary and may or may not be mentioned in the passive sentence.

-被 sentences (被字句 in Chinese) are simply sentences which use a passive verb and the preposition 被. 被 sentences are not the only way to create the passive verb form in Chinese, but they are the most common, and definitely the type to tackle first.
+被 (bèi) sentences are simply sentences which use a passive verb and the word 被. 被 sentences are not the only way to create the passive verb form in Chinese, but they are the most common and definitely the type to tackle first.

 Why use them?

-- To indicate that one has been negatively affected.
+First, passive sentences indicate that one has been negatively affected.
+For example:

-- To shift emphasis from the "doer" of the action to the one affected by that action.
+Second, passive sentences shift emphasis from the "doer" of the action to the one affected by that action.
+For example:

-- To avoid having to mention the "doer" of the action, either because it is unknown, or for other reasons.
+Third, passive sentences allow one to avoid having to mention the "doer" of the action, either because it is unknown, or for other reasons.
+For example:

 Normal use of 被 has a few preconditions: